bduffany/xpm/README.md

 ## XPM to the rescue

-XPM aims to solve the following problems:
+XPM aims to be a package manager that "just works."

-- Auto-install dependencies in your scripts, regardless of OS

-- Installing the correct versions of dependencies, which are often out-of-date or poorly configured by default, such as `docker` and `npm`.
+- You can include it in your bash scripts with **one line of code,** then use it to install packages that are required by your scripts, _regardless of the OS that the script is being run on_.

+- It works around common problems with dependencies, such as outdated versions being registered with the OS' package manager (looking at you, `docker` and `node`).

+- It allows installing packages on the command line that would otherwise require manual download and installation, like `ngrok`, `google-chrome`, and `telegram`.

 It currently supports **Linux** and **MacOS**.